FailAcademy/learning/wdp-vancouver/_slides/week-05/02-animation-with-css.md

 # Keyframe Example

-There's a fair amount of CSS in the previous example however one thing to note is the `forwards` value in the `animation property`.
+There's a fair amount of CSS in the last example however one thing to note is the `forwards` value in the `animation property`.
 This will leave an animated element with the value being used in the last keyframe.
 Try removing the value `forwards` to see how this works.

 ---